-The Learning Resource Center (LRC) is located on the second floor in Numa Adams, College of Medicine.
-It houses a variety of resources for students, faculty and staff.
-LRC personnel consist of a
+The Learning Resource Center (LRC) is located on the eighth floor at 801 North Capitol, College of Nursing and Allied Health Sciences.
+It houses a variety of resources for students, faculty, and staff.
+LRC personnel consist of a Coordinator.

-Coordinator.
 It has been designed to accommodate the students and faculty of the Division of Nursing, in an effort to promote experiential learning.

 Hours of Operation: 8:30 a.m. to 5:00 p.m., Monday through Friday.